trains-worldexpresses.com

 Colors: Steam locomotives black, electrics initially brown, cars initially wood paneled, from 1929/30 all-steel, brown.

-Still now between Shimonoseki and Tokyo on Cape gauge there are several sleeping car trains every night, no. 2/1 Fuji starting at Oita on Kyushu island.
+Between Shimonoseki and Tokyo on Cape gauge there remained several sleeping car trains every night, no. 2/1 Fuji starting at Oita on Kyushu island, but their future is uncertain.

 Tsuruga - Tokyo